 You can’t consider buying a car without these required documents.
-They help establish the car is legitimate.
+They help establish the vehicle is legitimate.
 Never accept photocopies and always insist on the originals.

 V5C registration certificate

-Every new car sold in the UK is allocated a unique V5C registration certificate.
-This is issued by the DVLA as a crime prevention measure.
-The V5C contains details of the car and the person recorded as its registered keeper by the DVLA in Swansea.
+Every new car sold in the UK has a unique V5C registration certificate.
+DVLA issue the V5C as a crime prevention measure.
+The V5C contains details of the vehicle and the person recorded as its registered keeper by the DVLA in Swansea.

 Note: you will not be able to obtain car road tax without the V5C.

-However providing you have the car registration (number plate) and V5C document reference number, you can check up on MOT certificates issued after 2005.
-This will also show the vehicles registered mileage at each MOT.
+For older cars, these documents often get lost, but if you have the car registration (number plate) and V5C document reference number, you can check up on MOT certificates issued after 2005.
+This check will also show the vehicles registered mileage at each MOT.

 VIN vehicle identification number

 The VIN on a car – unlike a number plate never legitimately changes.
-The VIN (vehicle identification number) is located on a metal plate in the engine compartment as well as other locations on the body of the car.
+The VIN (vehicle identification number) location is on a metal plate in the engine compartment as well as other places on the body of the car.

 - Make sure the same VIN is in each location and also matches that on the V5C.